DNnate/CISSP-Study-Resources/CISSP-Domain-1-Objectives.md

   - we look at the categories and types of controls and the idea of layering them to provide several different types of protection mechanisms
   - we also review the important step of reporting out our risk analysis and recommended responses, noting differences in requirements for messaging by group

-- **TCB Common Criteria ISO/IEC 15408-1**: The International Common Criteria is an internationally agreed-upon standard for describing and testing the security of information technology (IT) products.
+- 🟦**TCB Common Criteria ISO/IEC 15408-1**: The International Common Criteria is an internationally agreed-upon standard for describing and testing the security of information technology (IT) products.
 The Common Criteria uses specific terms when defining specific portions of the testing process.
 - ⭐Security Target: This defines the conditions of the test and is implementation-specific.
 It is a set of security requirements and specifications to be used as the basis for evaluation of an identified product/system.
 The documentation describing the ToE, including the security requirements and operational environment
 - ⭐Target of Evaluation ToE: The system or product that is being evaluated i.e the actual product e.g Cisco ASA 5520 patch 2.7.2